For businesses aiming to control costs and improve cash flow visibility, implementing a structured purchase order (PO) process is essential.

 The approver has multiple options to approve the request:

-• The approver can login into ProcureDesk application to approve the request.
+- The approver can log into the ProcureDesk application to approve the request.

 There are multiple ways to approve the request, and the approver can choose the most convenient method.

-Here is an example of how the approver can request the purchase from the phone:
+Here is an example of how the approver can request the purchase using the mobile app:

 The system also sends daily reminders to the approver for pending requests in the approver’s queue.